JPETTomography/j-pet-gate-tools/goja/README.md

 GOJA output
 -----------

-GOJA output consists of 16 columns.
-Each line of the output contains a single coincidences (LOR).
+GOJA output consists of 19 columns.
+Each line of the output contains a single coincidence (LOR).
 Columns 1-4 contain information about the 1st hit:
 1) posX1 [cm]
 2) posY1 [cm]